Dodji1/Resum-NLP/README.md

 ## Introduction

-This folder contains all the elements developed during the Hackathon Albond Innovation.
-It includes the presentation slides, the informations on used resources, the source code, the pre-trained BART Model, the data used and/or generated during the hackathon, generated summaries, as well as the dependencies required to run the project.
+This folder contains all the elements developed during the development of the project.
+It includes the presentation slides, the informations on used resources, the source code, the pre-trained BART Model, the data used and/or generated, generated summaries, as well as the dependencies required to run the project.
 This README aims to provide a detailed overview of the contents as well as instructions for setting up and running the provided scripts.

 ## Folder Content

 ### Code

 The `code` folder contains all the Python scripts and modules developed for this project.
-These files include functions, classes, and executable scripts that together accomplish the hackathon's objectives.
+These files include functions, classes, and executable scripts that together accomplish the project objectives.

 ### Bart Model